‘OM’ – The 17th Earl of Oxford Edward de Vere’s Royal nativity is expressed – by this simple mathematical sum: 12 + 14 = 26.

 Full fourteen weeks before the course of time.

-Now, to briefly reiterate what I have already revealed to you, in referencing “Romeo & Juliet” Act 1 Scene iii – we find a proliferation of the number ‘14’ appertaining to the fact Elizabeth at age ‘14’ gave birth on day ‘14’ to an infant ‘14’ weeks premature.
+Now, to briefly reiterate what I have already revealed, in referencing “Romeo & Juliet” Act 1 Scene iii – we find a proliferation of the number ‘14’ appertaining to the fact Elizabeth at age ‘14’ gave birth on day ‘14’ to an infant ‘14’ weeks premature.

 In the play, some conversation is found between Juliet’s mother and her nurse informing us (indirectly) precisely how old she is.
 Juliet is ‘thirteen’ years of age when she meets her Romeo – but rather strangely only number ‘fourteen’ is mentioned – a fact mentioned five times.